ganesh-stem/action-repo/README.md

 ## Purpose
 - Trigger push events when commits are made
-- Trigger pull request events when PRs are created
+- Trigger pull request events when pull requests are created
-- Trigger merge events when PRs are merged
+- Trigger merge events when pull requests are merged

 ## Webhook Events Monitored
 - **Push**: When code is pushed to any branch
-- **Pull Request**: When a new PR is opened
+- **Pull Request**: When a new pull request is opened
-- **Merge**: When a PR is merged
+- **Merge**: When a pull request is merged

 ## Test Instructions